Stickelberger elements and Kolyvagin systems: Euler systems from Stickelberger elements

-\begin{rem} Greither~\cite[Corollary 2.7]{greither} and Kurihara~\cite[Corollary 2.4]{kurihara} have proved that this assumption follows from the main conjectures of Iwasawa theory in this setting (which holds thanks to~\cite{wiles-mainconj}) and the vanishing of Iwasawa $\mu$-invariant for $K$.
-However, we wish not to assume main conjectures; in fact rather assume~\ref{assume:brumer} and deduce main conjectures.
+\begin{rem} Greither~\cite[Corollary 2.7]{greither} and Kurihara~\cite[Corollary 2.4]{kurihara} have deduced Assumption~\ref{assume:brumer} from Iwasawa's main conjecture in this setting (which holds thanks to~\cite{wiles-mainconj}) and the vanishing of the Iwasawa $\mu$-invariant for $K$.
+However, we wish not to assume the truth of the main conjecture; in fact we rather assume in this paper Assumption~\ref{assume:brumer} and deduce the main conjecture itself.